 \section{Introduction}

-Classifying the groups up to isomorphism is a fundamental problem in Group Theory, if not ``The Fundamental Problem''.
-This was already present in the seminal work of Cayley on finite groups where he wrote: ``The general problem is to find all the groups of a given order'' \cite{Cayley1878}.
-Unfortunately, a general answer to this question is far from being attainable unless one restricts to particularly well behaved groups as for example abelian finitely generated groups, or finite metacyclic groups (see e.g. \cite{Hempel2000} for the latter case).
-The special case of groups of prime-power order is not particularly easy as its was observed by P. Hall when he wrote: ``there is not apparent limit to the complication of a primer-power group... its seems unlikely that it will be possible to compass the overwhelming variety of prime-power groups within the bounds of a simple finite system of formulae''.
+Classifying groups up to isomorphism is a fundamental problem in Group Theory which was already identified in the seminal work of Cayley on finite groups \cite{Cayley1878} where he wrote: ``The general problem is to find all the groups of a given order''.
+Unfortunately, an answer to this question is far from being attainable unless one restricts to particularly well behaved groups such as, for example, abelian finitely generated groups, or finite metacyclic groups (see e.g. \cite{Hempel2000,GarciadelRio2023} for the latter case).
+The special case of groups of prime-power order is particularly difficult as its was observed by P. Hall in \cite[page 131]{Hall1940} where he wrote: ``To put it crudely, there is no apparent limit to the complication of a prime-power group. [...]
+And its seems unlikely that it will be possible to compass the overwhelming variety of prime-power groups within the bounds of a single finite system of formulae''.
 This is illustrated, for example, by the 33 pages that Blackburn required to classify the finite $p$-groups with derived subgroup of order $p$ \cite{Blackburn1999}.
-A different approach consists in aiming to a classification of the $p$-groups of a given order.
-To the best of our knowledge, so far this has been obtained up to $p^7$, for $p$ odd, and up to order $2^9$ \cite{OBrienVaughan2005,EickOBrien}.
+A different approach aims at a classification of the $p$-groups of a given order.
+This is completed up to $p^7$, for $p$ odd, and up to order $2^9$ \cite{OBrienVaughan2005,EickOBrien}.